Sherman United Methodist Church Library and Resource Center

 - assist library users in locating materials

 The SUMC Resource Center welcomes monetary donations as well as gifts of library materials (books, DVD’s).
 For all materials that we keep, we will acknowledge the gift in writing for tax purposes.
 The Library reserves the right to reject materials donated that are not deemed appropriate for the church and its congregation.
-For donated materials that we do not add, we will sell in an annual book sale, donate to another library or individuals that can use them or discard.
+For donated materials that we do not add, we will sell in a book sale, donate to another library or individuals that can use them or discard.
 Proceeds from book sales will support the church and the library collection.
 Once materials are accepted and received, they become the property of the library.
 The library reserves the right to make all necessary decisions as to their retention, location, cataloging treatment, and other considerations regarding their use and disposition.

 Donors can provide an estimate of the value of the donation if one is needed as the SUMC Resource Center will not appraise the gifts.